 Here’s an illustration of three audio signals.
-One is uncompressed (original); one is compressed with a short attack, and the third is compressed with a long attack.
-Note that the ratio in these examples is 2:1 and the threshold is represented by the red dotted line:
+One is uncompressed (original), one is compressed with a short attack, and the third is compressed with a long attack.
+Note that the ratio in these examples is 2:1, and the red dotted line represents the threshold:

 So we can see that longer attack times make the compressor a bit slower when it comes to reaching its full attenuation.

-As mentioned, the release time of a compressor is the amount of time it takes for the compressor to fully disenage (stop it attenuation) once the input signal falls below the threshold.
+As mentioned, the compressor’s release time is the amount of time it takes for the compressor to fully disengage (stop its attenuation) once the input signal falls below the threshold.